nnellans/terraform-guide/README.md

 - Never edit this file manually
   - Instead, you can use `terraform import` and `terraform state` commands to modify the state
 - Do NOT store state files in Version Control Systems:
-  - State files are in plain text, including any passwords and secrets!
+  - State files are stored as plain text, including any passwords and secrets!
 Secure and lock down your state files!
   - VCS's don't have the best support for file locking.
 This means that two teammates could potentially make simultaneous changes to a state file.

 ## Local Backend